covcom/205CDE/01 C9 IDE/README.md

 ### Work locally using Brackets

 Brackets is a software used to author websites.
-Brackets and C9 IDE have a lot similarities.
+Brackets and C9 IDE have a lot of similarities.
 Follow the instructions below to work locally using Brackets:

 1. Download C9 project to your local machine using File ==> Download Project menu from your workspace.
-2. Extract the downloaded file into a desired folder on your hard drive.
+2. Extract the downloaded file into the desired folder on your hard drive.
-3. On all EC machines the Brackets software has been installed.
+3. On all EC machines, the Brackets software has been installed.
 But if it's your own computer, you'll need to [download](brackets.io) and install first.
 4. Open Brackets software and select File ==> Open Folder on your computer, and navigate to where you just saved the files.
 If everything goes well, you should see something similar to below

     ![](.md_images/barckets.png)

-5. Now you're ready to start editting.
+5. Now you're ready to start editing.

-### Set up local webservers
+### Set up local web servers

-Brackets enables you to edit and preview html files locally.
-But you'll need to setup a webserver to view dynamic contents.
+Brackets enables you to edit and preview HTML files locally.
+But you'll need to setup a web server to view dynamic contents.
 You don't need it right now, but you'll need it later during the module.

-Unfortuantely the university policy doesn't allow you to install any software on ITS machines youself, so you'll have to do it on your own machines.
+Unfortunately, the university policy doesn't allow you to install any software on ITS machines yourself, so you'll have to do it on your own machines.
 But it's important you install and configure a web server yourself.

-Follow instructions below to install a webserver yourself:
+Follow instructions below to install a web server yourself:

-1. In stall Ubuntu:
+1. Install Ubuntu:

     Depending on if you use the Chromebook regularly (comfortable) or not, you have two options:
     * Option 1: Open your Chromebook, follow instructions given [here](http://lifehacker.com/how-to-install-linux-on-a-chromebook-and-unlock-its-ful-509039343) to install Ubuntu on a Chromebook.